YU-Zhejian/yuzj_linux_workshop/lab2/01_shell_scp/Readme.md

 # collect2: error: ld returned 1 exit status
 ```

 At this time, you should check whether the package that provides `libstupid1.so` is installed.
 If not, have it installed.
+Then you may use `-L` argument or `LIBRARY_PATH` environment variable to tell the linker where to find the library.

 A common scenario using Conda or other PMS is that a different version of required library is installed.
 Here, you may create a symbolic link to cheat the linker.
 This also works for the loader.

 ### Useful Links

-- [_Static Linking Considered Harmful_](https://www.akkadia.org/drepper/no_static_linking.html): A blog criticising static linking.
+- [_Static Linking Considered Harmful_](https://www.akkadia.org/drepper/no_static_linking.html): A blog criticizing static linking.
 - [_c++ - Static linking vs dynamic linking - Stack Overflow_](https://stackoverflow.com/questions/1993390/static-linking-vs-dynamic-linking): A StackOverflow question on difference between shared and static linking.
-- [_Dynamic Linking_](http://harmful.cat-v.org/software/dynamic-linking/): An e-mail that criticising dynamic linking.
+- [_Dynamic Linking_](http://harmful.cat-v.org/software/dynamic-linking/): An e-mail that criticizing dynamic linking.
-- [_LD(1)_](https://www.man7.org/linux/man-pages/man1/ld.1.html): Manual page of GNU Linker, `ld`.

 ## The Loading Process

-The `main_static` file is a static executable, and no loading of exytra libraries are needed.
+The `main_static` file is a static executable, and no loading of extra libraries are needed.
 However, `main` file requires loading of additional libraries.
 This can be inspected using `readelf` command provided by GNU BinUtils:

 ```bash
 readelf -d main | grep -e NEEDED -e RUNPATH -